When to Plant Tomatoes In Pennsylvania?

-The optimum range of temperature for their growth is 69–75 degrees Fahrenheit (21-24 degrees Celsius).
+The optimum temperature range for their growth is 69–75 degrees Fahrenheit (21-24 degrees Celsius).

 Temperature plays an essential role in yield quality and productivity.

 Fertilizers with an adequate quantity of nitrogen should be used.
-They will help enhance the growth, size, productivity, and color of the tomatoes.
+They will help enhance the tomatoes’ growth, size, productivity, and color.

-During the seeding and germination stage, provide the plant with Mono Ammonium Phosphate (MAP), which is a source of phosphorous for the plant.
+During the seeding and germination stage, provide the plant with Mono Ammonium Phosphate (MAP), a phosphorous source.

-Tomato plants require a well-drained soil that is organically rich in minerals.
+Tomato plants require well-drained soil that is organically rich in minerals.